 - launder protective clothing (work clothes) on site or through a commercial laundry contractor, and kept separate from street clothing

-- Respiratory protective equipment (RPE) can be used as an interim or short-term control measure to protect non-immune workers, contractors and visitors.
-The minimum level of RPE is a disposable P2 respirator.
+- Respiratory protective equipment (RPE) may be used as an interim or short-term control measure to protect non-immune workers, contractors and visitors.
+The minimum level of respiratory protection is a fit tested (PDF, 0.86 MB) half facepiece respirator with a P2 filter.
 This must be of a suitable size and fit and worn by the worker.
 The worker is to be instructed in its correct use and fit.

 Work-caused Q fever is a notifiable incident.

 - Human health issues visit www.health.qld.gov.au or call 13HEALTH (13 43 25 84).